 Back home in Canada, Matthew was awarded “Best Yukon Artist” and has received two nominations at the Western Canadian Music Awards.
 He was also awarded the Parliamentary Certificate of Honour by the Canadian government, and the Yukon Government’s Department of Economic Development appointed him “Special Envoy to Taiwan” in recognition of his contribution to Taiwan-Canada relations.

-Matthew’s twelve solo albums, an album with the Yukon’s Wildlands ensemble, two live concert DVDs (including one with the National Symphony Orchestra of Taiwan), numerous soundtracks, commissioned works and documentaries all retain an emphasis on culture and the environment.
+Matthew’s 20+ solo albums, live concerts, soundtracks, commissioned works and documentaries all retain an emphasis on culture and the environment.

 In addition to his studio productions, Matthew is renowned for staging exciting live performances which have sold out some of the most prestigious venues with his message of environmental and cultural appreciation.